DJ LeMahieu Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff is 11th in MLB with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 12th in MLB.

-- The Blue Jays have a 4.70 team ERA that ranks 20th among all MLB pitching staffs.
+- The Blue Jays have the 19th-ranked team ERA across all league pitching staffs (4.65).

-- Blue Jays pitchers combine to surrender 28 total home runs at a rate of 1.4 per game (to rank 24th in baseball).
+- The Blue Jays rank 22nd in baseball in home runs allowed (29 total, 1.4 per game).

-- Manoah (1-1 with a 6.98 ERA and 16 strikeouts in 19 1/3 innings pitched) gets the start for the Blue Jays, his fifth of the season.
+- Gausman makes the start for the Blue Jays, his fifth of the season.
+He is 1-2 with a 3.65 ERA and 30 strikeouts in 24 2/3 innings pitched.

-- His last appearance came on Sunday against the Tampa Bay Rays, when the right-hander went 4 2/3 innings, surrendering seven earned runs while giving up nine hits.
+- The righty's most recent time out was on Tuesday against the Houston Astros, when he threw 4 2/3 innings, surrendering seven earned runs while allowing seven hits.

-- The 25-year-old has an ERA of 6.98, with 7.4 strikeouts per nine innings, in four games this season.
-Opponents are batting .288 against him.

 © 2023 Data Skrive.
 All rights reserved.